Freedom From Religion Foundation Thanks Mike Pence For Inspiring Donations In Excess Of $104k

 The Freedom From Religion Foundation is thanking Mike Pence this week for his role in supporting the organization’s mission to strengthen and uphold the wall between church and state.
 Since the conservative Christian Republican was named as Donald Trump’s choice for Vice President, church-state separation activists have expressed concern.
 The watchdog organization Freedom From Religion Foundation rallied supporters around that concern, and to date says it has received $104,829 donated in the name of opposing Mike Pence and his political agenda.

-In an announcement this week, FFRF reiterated the promise of their fundraising and activism campaign:
+In an announcement this week, FFRF reiterated the promise of their fundraising and activism campaign.

 “Send a message to Mike Pence and his boss: The only wall we need is between church and state.
 Your gift to FFRF’s legal fund in Mike Pence’s name will be subversive (and deductible for income tax purposes).
 We’ll use your kind donation to fight the imposition of religion by our government under the guise of ‘religious liberty.’
 We’ll put your donation to work to shore up the fence Pence needs to honor: the wall of separation between state and church.”